iwantmyname/blog/_posts/2014-05-02-the-updated-big-list-of-static-website-generators-for-your-site-blog-or-wiki.md

 [yst](https://github.com/jgm/yst) - Generates static sites by filling string templates with data from YAML or CSV text files or SQLite 3 file-based databases.

+### Java

+[JBake](http://jbake.org/) - Structure your content any way you see fit with a Java-based site/blog generator.

 ### Lisp

 [Coleslaw](https://github.com/redline6561/coleslaw) - Aims to be flexible blogware that replaces single-user static compilers like Jekyll.